Comparison

 Prova vs NeMo Guardrails

-NVIDIA NeMo Guardrails is an open-source toolkit for adding programmable rails to LLM applications.
-You write flows in Colang that constrain topic, dialog, and output.
-Prova is a formal reasoning verifier: no rails to script, no flows to author, just a certificate per argument chain proving (or disproving) structural validity.
+NVIDIA NeMo Guardrails is an open-source toolkit for adding programmable rails to LLM apps: you write flows in Colang to constrain topic, dialog, and outputs.
+Prova is the AI control plane: a built-in policy library and detectors enforced at the gateway with no DSL to author, plus per-run verdicts, runtime boundaries, and Ed25519-signed receipts.

 FeatureProvaNeMo Guardrails